mrkkrp/philosophy-notes/anthony-kenny-1-ancient-philosophy/historical-overview.md

   contribution to the universal definition, even though the contribution in the dialogues is forever incomplete, never leading to an exception-proof definition.

+## Plato (428/427 or 424/423 – 348 BC)

+* The theory of ideas.
+* The thesis of recollection (ideas are acquired in a previous life).
+* For each thing there is three things are necessary if we are to come by
+  knowledge: first, the name, secondly, the definition, and thirdly, the image.
+Knowledge itself is a fourth thing, and there is a fifth thing that we have to postulate, which is that which is knowable and truly real (the idea).
+The idea is an objective reality that is not the property of any individual mind.
+* Republic—a dialogue outlining the ideal organization (according to Plato) of a city-state.
+Three classes: guardians (soldiers best fitted to rule), auxiliaries (other soldiers), farmers and artisans.
+Women are to be held in common and all sexual intercourse is to be public.
+* There are 5 possible types of political constitution.
+The first and best constitution is monarchy or aristocracy: if wisdom rules it does not matter whether is it incarnate in one or many rules.
+There are 4 inferior types of constitution: timocracy, oligarchy, democracy, and despotism.
+  Each of these constitutions declines into the next because of the downgrading of one of the virtues of the ideal state.
+If the rules cease to be persons of wisdom, aristocracy gives place to timocracy, which is essentially rule by a milliary junta.
+Oligarchy differs from timocracy because oligarchic rules lack fortitude and military virtues.
+Oligarchs do possess, in a rather miserly form, the virtue of temperance; when this is abandoned oligarchy gives way to democracy.
+For Plato any step away from aristocracy of the ideal republic is a step away from justice; but it is the step from democracy to despotism that marks the enthronement of injustice incarnate.
+* In *Laws* Plato makes up yet another perfect state Magnesia, to be founded in the south of Crete.
+* Proponent of the idea that our universe is the only one.
+World is made of 4 elements as usual, accepted the atomist theory of Democritus.